tdmore-dev/tdmore/docs/book/05-API.md

 ##  CONC proportional             0               0.1
 ```

 This summary tells you the model contains 3 parameters: EKA, EV and ECL.
-These parameters will be estimated by TDMore to fit individual observations as best as possible.
+These parameters will be estimated by TDMore to fit virtual individual observations as best as possible.
 The model does not have any covariates (to see how covariates are included, go to section X).
 Output variable is the `CONC` variable.
 The residual error model on this variable is proportional.
 Please note that the underlying structural model is `RxODE`, not `nlxmir`.
 This is because the `nlxmir` model is automatically converted into a RxODE model.
 The `RxODE` package is used extensively in TDMore to simulate data.

 ### Build a TDMore object from an RxODE model